8fold/site-joshbruce.com/content-root/public/experiences/agile-software-development/story-points/content.md

 If your environment wants to keep velocity constant, always recalculate story points based on current understanding.

 I've never seen an environment that wanted to decrease velocity.
 However, a decreasing velocity could mean we're getting much better at our processes or focusing on hitting a "done" or "stable" state; users aren't asking for features or reporting bugs.
-(I had an app on iOS that hadn't been changed in years, no one was asking for new features or reporting bugs, and people were still buying it.)
+(I had an app on iOS that hadn't been changed in years, no one was asking for new features or reporting bugs, and people were still buying it.
+I was one of the users.)

 </details>